niklas-palm/sagemaker-training/README.md

 ### `pytorch/`

 Trains a CNN using PyTorch for the Fashion MNIST problem.
+Illustrates how to take you own training script and iteratively adapt to run efficiently on SageMaker

-### `huggingface/`
+### `sagemaker_core/`

-Fine-tune a transformer using HuggingFace.

-Not implemented
+Trains a CNN using PyTorch for the Fashion MNIST problem with a custom Docker image, using the lower-level SageMaker core SDK.